Creating a Productivity Ninja Culture in the Workplace

 3. Do we engage in robust communication?

-In parallel with the prevalent tech-heavy, compliance-driven culture, we have also seen the emergence of an organizational fuzziness; an unwillingness to talk straight and have robust dialogue.
+In parallel with the prevalent tech-heavy, compliance-driven culture, we have also seen the emergence of an organisational fuzziness; an unwillingness to talk straight and have robust dialogue.
 Matthew Crawford talks about this in the wonderfully-titled The Case for Working with Your Hands – or why office work is bad for us and fixing things feels good.
 Because our work today is mainly abstract – and invisible – we can only talk about it in abstract ways.
 Look at any corporate mission statement, or the buzzword-fest in a typical annual report.
 Or the prevalence of jargon.
-The point is that it is very, very easy to hide in a modern organization – often for years.
+The point is that it is very, very easy to hide in a modern organisation – often for years.
 And while people are hiding they are not actually doing any proper work – just “busy-work”.